List of Series Contributors

 Dr. Hans C. Mumm (Co-Author)

 Dr. Hans C. Mumm holds a Doctor of Management with a concentration in Homeland Security from Colorado Technical University (CTU) and an MS in Strategic Intelligence from American Military University (AMU).
-He gained notoriety during Operation Iraqi Freedom as the officer in charge of the “Iraqi Regime Playing Cards; CENTCOM’S Top 55 Most Wanted List” which was touted by the Defense Intelligence Agency (DIA) as one the most successful Information Operations (IO) in the history of Defense Intelligence Agency (DIA).
-Dr. Mumm is the former Division Chief for Cyber Security at the Office of The Director of National Intelligence (ODNI) programming and executing a budget of over $140M.
-Dr. Mumm has earned twenty-three personal military ribbons/medals including six military unit medals/citations, and two Directors Awards, from the DIA.
-In 2016 he was awarded the People of Distinction Humanitarian Award as well as being granted a US Patent and Trademark for How to Harmonize the Speed of Innovation and Change with the Human Spirit’s Need for Leadership.
-In 2005, Dr. Mumm was recognized as one of the “Ten Outstanding Young Americans,” and in 2003 he was awarded the National Defense PAC “American Patriot Ingenuity Award” for his service during “Operation Iraqi Freedom.”
+He gained notoriety during Operation Iraqi Freedom as the officer in charge of the “Iraqi Regime Playing Cards; CENTCOM’S Top 55 Most Wanted List,” which was touted by the Defense Intelligence Agency (DIA) as one of the most successful Information Operations (IO) in the history of Defense Intelligence Agency (DIA).
+Dr. Mumm is the former Division Chief for Cyber Security at the Office of The Director of National Intelligence (ODNI), programming and executing a budget of over $140M.
+Dr. Mumm has earned twenty-three personal military ribbons/medals, including six military unit medals/citations and two Directors Awards, from the DIA.
+In 2016 he was awarded the People of Distinction Humanitarian Award.
+He was granted a US Patent and Trademark for How to Harmonize the Speed of Innovation and Change with the Human Spirit’s Need for Leadership.
+In 2005, Dr. Mumm was recognized as one of the “Ten Outstanding Young Americans.”
+In 2003, he was awarded the National Defense PAC “American Patriot Ingenuity Award” for his service during “Operation Iraqi Freedom.”

 He is a published researcher in both the scientific and social science arenas and has won grants and contracts to further test and evaluate his original research.
-He has notable experience in research and systems engineering which includes contracts for UAV research and the creation of an advanced multiple fuel system which operated the world’s first and only helicopter that can fly on five separate fuels without engine modifications.
+He has notable experience in research and systems engineering, including contracts for UAV research and creating an advanced multiple fuel system that operated the world’s first and only helicopter that can fly on five separate fuels without engine modifications.
 His research extends into emerging and disruptive technology for offensive and defensive missions supporting US and coalition operations.
-His UAV and robotics expertise has focused on determining the specific uses, exceptions, and allowances for robotics operations; including studying the unintended consequences, future use, and misuse of such technologies.
+His UAV and robotics expertise has focused on determining the specific uses, exceptions, and allowances for robotics operations, including studying the unintended consequences, future use, and misuse of such technologies.
 Dr. Mumm’s presentations and publications support his research into autonomous systems in the virtual and physical worlds.
-Additionally, he serves as an adjunct professor at California University of Pennsylvania (CALU) instructing Homeland Security courses in the Criminal Justice Department.
+Additionally, he serves as an adjunct professor at the California University of Pennsylvania (CALU), instructing Homeland Security courses in the Criminal Justice Department.

 Wayne D. Lonstein, Esq.
 CISSP (Co-Author)

-Wayne Lonstein holds a Bachelor of Arts Degree in Political Science from Wilkes University, a Bachelor of Science Degree in Cyber Forensics and Information Security from Syracuse University – Utica Collage, A Master of Science Degree in Homeland Security with a concentration in Information Security from The Pennsylvania State University and a Juris Doctor Degree from Pace University School of Law.
-Additionally he holds a CISSP Certification from The Pennsylvania State University.
-He is a member of the state bars of New York, New Jersey, Massachusetts an Pennsylvania as well as being admitted to over 30 United States District Court Bars, The Court of Veterans Appeals, United States Tax Court and the bar of the United States Court of Appeals of the 2nd, 3rd and 5th Circuits.
+Wayne Lonstein holds a Bachelor of Arts Degree in Political Science from Wilkes University, a Bachelor of Science Degree in Cyber Forensics and Information Security from Syracuse University – Utica College, A Master of Science Degree in Homeland Security with a concentration in Information Security from The Pennsylvania State University and a Juris Doctor Degree from Pace University School of Law.
+Additionally, he holds a CISSP Certification from The Pennsylvania State University.
+He is a member of the state bars of New York, New Jersey, Massachusetts, and Pennsylvania, as well as being admitted to over 30 United States District Court Bars, The Court of Veterans Appeals, the United States Tax Court, and the bar of the United States Court of Appeals of the 2nd, 3rd, and 5th Circuits.

-In addition Mr. Lonstein has practiced law nationally since 1987 in the area of technology, intellectual property, sports and entertainment and has litigated over 2000 cases.
-He is also a member of the New York State Magistrates Association and has served as a Magistrate Judge in the Town of Wawarsing, New York since 1989.
+In addition, Mr. Lonstein has practiced law nationally since 1987 in technology, intellectual property, sports, and entertainment and has litigated over 2000 cases.
+He is also a member of the New York State Magistrates Association and has served as a Magistrate Judge in the Town of Wawarsing, New York, since 1989.

-He a member of Signal law PC, the Co- Founder and CEO VFT Solutions is a member of the Forbes Technology Council and has authored numerous articles including: “Why Industry and Government Leaders Need to Realize Vulnerabilities of the Cloud”
+He is a member of Signal law PC, the Co-Founder, and CEO of VFT Solutions, a member of the Forbes Technology Council.
+He has authored numerous articles, including: “Why Industry and Government Leaders Need to Realize Vulnerabilities of the Cloud.”

 Julie J.C.H.
 Ryan, D.Sc., is the CEO of Wyndrose Technical Group, having retired from academia in 2017.
-Her last position in academia was Professor of Cybersecurity and Information Assurance from the U.S. National Defense University.
-Prior to that, she was tenured faculty at the George Washington University and a visiting scholar at the National Institute for Standards and Technology (NIST).
+Her last position in academia was Professor of Cybersecurity and Information Assurance at the U.S. National Defense University.
+Before that, she was tenured faculty at George Washington University and a visiting scholar at the National Institute for Standards and Technology (NIST).

-Dr. Ryan came to academia from a career in industry that began when she completed military service.
-Upon graduating from the U.S. Air Force Academy, Dr. Ryan served as a Signals Intelligence Officer in the Air Force, and then as a Military Intelligence Officer with the Defense Intelligence Agency.
-Upon leaving government service, she worked in a variety of positions, including systems engineer, consultant, and senior staff scientist with companies including Sterling Software, Booz Allen & Hamilton, Welkin Associates, and TRW/ESL supporting a variety of projects and clients.
+Dr. Ryan came to academia from a career in an industry that began when she completed military service.
+Upon graduating from the U.S. Air Force Academy, Dr. Ryan served as a Signals Intelligence Officer in the Air Force and then a Military Intelligence Officer with the Defense Intelligence Agency.
+Upon leaving government service, she worked in various positions, including systems engineer, consultant, and senior staff scientist with Sterling Software, Booz Allen & Hamilton, Welkin Associates, and TRW/ESL, supporting various projects and clients.

 She is the author /co-author of several books, including Defending Your Digital Assets Against Hackers, Crackers, Spies, and Thieves (McGraw Hill 2000), and a Fellow of the American Academy of Forensic Sciences (AAFS).
-At Wyndrose Technical Group, she focuses on futures forecasting and strategic planning with an eye on technology surprise and disruption.
+At Wyndrose Technical Group, she focuses on futures forecasting and strategic planning, focusing on technology surprise and disruption.

-Ms. Candice Carter is a cybersecurity expert with over 15 years of hands-on experience in the areas of counterterrorism, counterintelligence and criminal cyber investigations.
+Ms. Candice Carter is a cybersecurity expert with over 15 years of hands-on experience in counterterrorism, counterintelligence, and cybercriminal investigations.
 She conducts Classified/Unclassified briefings in the areas of Terroristic Cyber Capabilities using Social Media and Counterterrorism for the Intelligence Community (IC).
 Ms. Carter conducts research and constructs Asymmetric Warfare and Attack / Defense Scenarios against National Critical Infrastructure.
-She is the Team Lead and for NASA Aeronautics Research Institute for Transformative Vertical Flight (TVF) Commercial Intra-City On-Demand VTOL group.
-Ms. Carter is an invited speaker for key organizations including BSides London and (ISC)2 Security Congress.
-She is an Assistant Professor/Chair MSc Cybersecurity program at the Wilmington University.
-Ms. Carter holds a MSc Cybersecurity Forensics and Intelligence from Utica College, Utica , NY and a PMT Cybersecurity UAS from Kansas State University.
+She is the Team Lead for NASA Aeronautics Research Institute for Transformative Vertical Flight (TVF) Commercial Intra-City On-Demand VTOL group.
+Ms. Carter is an invited speaker for key organizations, including BSides London and (ISC)2 Security Congress.
+She is an Assistant Professor/Chair MSc Cybersecurity program at Wilmington University.
+Ms. Carter holds an MSc in Cybersecurity Forensics and Intelligence from Utica College, Utica, NY, and a PMT Cybersecurity UAS from Kansas State University.

 Aris Theocharis (Co-Editor)

-Aris has 30+ years of IT experience and earned a BS in Cybersecurity from Utica College, Utica, NY while working full time.
-He has provided editing skills for Professor Nichols for 10 years now.
-His approach is all encompassing, as opposed to strict grammar rules.
+Aris has 30+ years of IT experience and earned a BS in Cybersecurity from Utica College, Utica, NY, working full time.
+He has provided editing skills for Professor Nichols for ten years now.
+His approach is all-encompassing, as opposed to strict grammar rules.
 Reading ease, topic flow, clarity, and being succinct are the focus.